psycalc/react-temporistics-test/README.md

-# Назва проекту
+# Project Name

-Опис проекту: Цей проект - це тестовий додаток для перевірки ідеї знаходження сумісних людей на карті. Він використовує типологію темпористики для визначення сумісності між людьми на стратегічному рівні.
+Project Description: This project is a test application to validate the idea of finding compatible people on a map.
+It utilizes the concept of temporistics to determine compatibility between individuals on a strategic level.

-## Встановлення
+## Installation

-1. Клонуйте репозиторій: `git clone <URL>`
+1. Clone the repository: `git clone <URL>`
-2. Встановіть залежності: `npm install`
+2. Install dependencies: `npm install`
-3. Запустіть проект: `npm start`
+3. Run the project: `npm start`

-## Використання
+## Usage

-1. Відкрийте додаток у браузері.
+1. Open the application in a browser.
-2. Пройдіть тестування, щоб визначити свій тип.
+2. Take the test to determine your type.
-3. Перегляньте свої результати та список сумісних людей на карті.
+3. View your results and the list of compatible people on the map.

-## Контрибуція
+## Contribution

-Якщо ви хочете зробити внесок у цей проект, будь ласка, зробіть наступне:
+If you would like to contribute to this project, please follow these steps:

-1. Створіть форк репозиторію.
+1. Fork the repository.
-2. Зробіть зміни у своєму форку.
+2. Make changes in your fork.
-3. Надішліть запит на злиття до основного репозиторію.
+3. Submit a pull request to the main repository.

-## Ліцензія
+## License

-Цей проект ліцензований за ліцензією MIT.
+This project is licensed under the MIT License.